East Hampton Airport: Gateway to Unforgettable Journeys

 History of East Hampton Airport

-East Hampton Airport was established in the 1930s.
-Initially, it was a private landing strip used by local aviation enthusiasts.
-During World War II, it served as a training site for pilots.
-Post-war, it transitioned to a municipal airport under the ownership of the Town of East Hampton.
-Since then, it has supported regional air travel and tourism.
+The airport’s origins trace back to the 1930s, when it was just a private landing strip for aviation enthusiasts.
+During World War II, like so many small airfields, it served as a training site for pilots preparing for combat.
+After the war, it transitioned to municipal ownership under the Town of East Hampton.
+Since then, it’s supported regional travel and tourism – though “tourism” in the Hamptons means something rather different than it does in most places.

 Facilities and Infrastructure